aces/cbrain/BrainPortal/app/assets/stylesheets/SCSS_intro_tutorial.md

 A superset of css.

-You can view the NeuroHUB styleguide live at `/styleguide`
+You can view the NeuroHub styleguide live at `/styleguide`

 ## Topics